The Bachelor's Matt James Reveals He Broke Up With Rachael Kirkconnell After Social Media Scandal - E! Online

 Throughout the season, it was clear Rachael and Matt had a special connection.
 So much so, The Bachelor lead confessed he was falling for the graphic designer first.

-Rachael even told her mom, "I've definitely been falling in love with him so easily, and I would never want you guys to come all the way up here just to meet this man if it wasn't something serious and if it wasn't a person I really could see myself spending my life with."

-Matt shared the same sentiments, confessing to her dad, "I told her that I'm falling in love with her."

-News of their split comes about a month after Rachael came under fire for her past social media behavior, as well as the show's own scandal following Chris Harrison's controversial remarks about The Bachelor contestant.
+News of their split comes about a month after Rachael came under fire for her past social media behavior, as well as the show's own scandal following Chris' controversial remarks about The Bachelor contestant.

 On Feb.
-11, the Georgia native took to Instagram, sharing, "While there have been rumors circulating, there have also been truths that have come to light that I need to address.
-I hear you, and I'm here to say I was wrong."

-"At one point," her statement continued, "I didn't recognize how offensive and racist my actions were, but that doesn't excuse them.
+11, the Georgia native took to Instagram, sharing in part, "I didn't recognize how offensive and racist my actions were, but that doesn't excuse them.
 My age or when it happened does not excuse anything.
 They are not acceptable or okay in any sense.
 I was ignorant, but my ignorance was racist."

 Moreover, Chris addressed his controversial comments and announced he was temporarily exiting the ABC franchise.